We bought the Komo grain mill. Here’s our review.

 We spent quite a bit of time researching grain mills, and especially gleaned from the brief user reviews and ratings available on Amazon.com.
 The mill sold by Amazon is called the Wolfgang Tribest Mill; it is the same mill as the Komo Fidibus Classic, but marketed to the United States.

-Now that we’ve used the Komo mill for several months, I wanted to share a brief review and update you regarding our purchase.
+Now that we’ve used our Komo grain mill for several months, I wanted to share a brief review and update you regarding our purchase.

-What I like most about this Komo mill:
+What I like most about this Komo grain mill:

 - beautiful in appearance